-Today, when the turntables and vinyl records are coming back in the case of Sota, we can not talk about returning to the scene, but about taking the place that belongs to Sota all the time – at the top.
+Today, when the turntables and vinyl records are coming back, in the case of Sota we can not talk about returning to the scene but about taking the place that belongs to Sota all the time – at the top.

 Piano keystrokes, tone duration, and disappearance in the darkness of the background are very lively, with no fluctuations or deformations.
 Particularly impressive are the brass sections that retain the desirable amount of flicker and sound power, and the player’s technique is clear and sparkling.
-A low quality turntable combination would have the problem of excessive aggressiveness and unabashed painful puckering, especially the trumpet.
-Confirmation that Comet is excellent turntable came when we were playing a brilliant record of Stimela from Hugh Masekele’s Hope album.
-Technique, tone hold, stacated parts and play dynamics are flawless.
+A low-quality turntable combination would have the problem of excessive aggressiveness and unabashed painful puckering, especially the trumpet.
+Confirmation that Comet is excellent turntable came when we were playing a brilliant record of Stimela from Hugh Masekela’s Hope album.
+The technique, tone hold, stated parts and play dynamics are flawless.
 Equally gloomy is the glamor of the great jazz orchestra of Harry James from the King James Version record, where the strong wind instruments sound breaks everything in front of him.
 Kick of the bass drum pedal, a sharp twitches of thick double bass wires, depth of the tubes are controlled, deep and vibrant.
 Holding tons and duration have contributed to the distinguishing the type and strength of the percussion, and the cymbals had the right size to clearly articulate the type and size of the stick or the brush and the part of the cymbal to which it struck.

-The strings are shrill and humble, well positioned in space.
+The strings are shrill and humble, well-positioned in space.
 With the rest of the orchestra, the harmony was achieved with a clear distinction between the wind instrument group.
-Human voices are richly painted, clear sounding.
+Human voices are richly painted clear sounding.
 The choirs are recognizable and well-ranked by height.

 If you want a turntable that plays music the way a turntable should and does not match new standards and tastes, this combination should certainly be taken seriously.
-Trainees of new trends, where turntable and vinyl sound carriers reproduce music that has lost analogity in precision and comes from digital sources, should happily look elsewhere.
+Trainees of new trends, where turntable and vinyl sound carriers reproduce music that has lost analogy in precision and comes from digital sources, should happily look elsewhere.

 Comet and S303 make this kit easy to handle and instead of endless distress in search for perfect geometry indulge in the long and cheerful enjoyment of music.